adnan904/ComputationalArgumentation/assignment01/data-acquisition-assignment/documentation.md

 python statistics.py
 ```

-Otherwise we also added a jupyter notebook file `preliminary-statistics.py`.
+Otherwise we also added a jupyter notebook file `preliminary-statistics.ipynb`.
 The jupyter notebook can be opened by the following command

 ```